ipinfo/libraries/versions/01/GUIDELINES.md

 ## Extra Functionality

+### Framework Middleware

+Framework-specific libraries should provide middleware that modifies the incoming request and adds an `ipinfo` property.
+This property value can be the `ipinfo` object returned by the language-specific library for that framework's implementation language.
+E.g. the `ipinfo-django` library will modify the `request` object so that `request.ipinfo` is the `Details` object returned by the `ipinfo-python` library.

 ### Bot Detection

 The library should provide a middleware to detect if the traffic is coming from a suspected bot or a user.